Intel i960: 80960MC

 The i960MC included all of the features of the original BiiN system; but these were simply not mentioned in the specifications, leading some to wonder why the i960MC was so large and had so many pins - 53 out of 132 - labeled "no connect".
 Later iterations of the i960, like the 80960Jx series, have a more typical number of "do no connect" and use more power and ground pins and have additional I/O pins instead.
 However, these "no connect" pins are actually not connected internally and unrelated to the BiiN feature set - the silicon die inside does not have bond pads for them.

 The 80960MC contains an on-chip memory management unit and supports fault tolerant systems in conjunction with Intel's M82965 Bus Extension Unit as well.
-Both chips meets MIL-STD-883C standard.
+Both chips meet the MIL-STD-883C standard.
 Both chips became available in the first quarter of 1989 with the price of US$2400 and US$1700 respectively.
 Extended temperature samples became available in August 1988 as well.

 It contains 32 32-bit registers, a 512 byte instruction cache, a stack frame cache, a high speed 32-bit multiplexed burst bus, and an interrupt controller.
 It also has 256 interrupt vectors and 32 levels of interrupt priority.